bernardo-heberle/dcnl_rna_seq_els_vs_ct/README.md

 ##### Raw Illumina paired-end data can be found at: [Raw Data](https://drive.google.com/drive/folders/1IRp2A5-B7ENPiobFfX452opIA5OixlzZ?usp=sharing)

+#### Raw data can be downloaded using command: ` wget https://drive.google.com/drive/folders/1IRp2A5-B7ENPiobFfX452opIA5OixlzZ?usp=sharing `

 ##### Singularity container used for this analyses can be found at:

+#### Singularity container can also be pulled using command:

 ##### Mouse reference genome used: [Mouse Reference Genome](http://ftp.ensembl.org/pub/release-104/fasta/mus_musculus/dna/) --- Mus_musculus.GRCm39.dna.primary_assembly.fa.gz